Onto Innovation (NYSE:ONTO) Releases Q4 2021 Earnings Guidance

-Onto Innovation (NYSE:ONTO) last released its quarterly earnings data on Thursday, November 4th.
-The semiconductor company reported $0.98 earnings per share for the quarter, beating the consensus estimate of $0.92 by $0.06.
-The company had revenue of $200.60 million for the quarter, compared to analyst estimates of $195.34 million.
-Onto Innovation had a return on equity of 10.72% and a net margin of 13.53%.
-The company’s revenue was up 58.6% compared to the same quarter last year.
-During the same period in the prior year, the company posted $0.40 EPS.
-On average, equities research analysts anticipate that Onto Innovation will post 3.56 earnings per share for the current year.

-In related news, Director Bruce C. Rhine sold 50,000 shares of the firm’s stock in a transaction dated Monday, November 1st.
-The stock was sold at an average price of $80.36, for a total value of $4,018,000.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, CFO Steven R. Roth sold 5,000 shares of the business’s stock in a transaction that occurred on Wednesday, November 3rd.
+In other news, Director Bruce C. Rhine sold 50,000 shares of the company’s stock in a transaction on Monday, November 1st.
+The shares were sold at an average price of $80.36, for a total transaction of $4,018,000.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CFO Steven R. Roth sold 5,000 shares of the company’s stock in a transaction on Wednesday, November 3rd.
 The stock was sold at an average price of $83.00, for a total transaction of $415,000.00.
 The disclosure for this sale can be found here.
 1.60% of the stock is owned by corporate insiders.

 Onto Innovation, Inc engages in developing process control systems.
 It offers process control, combining global scale with an expanded portfolio of technologies that include: 3D metrology spanning the chip from nanometer-scale transistors to micron-level die-interconnects, macro defect inspection of wafers and packages, metal interconnect composition, factory analytics, and lithography for advanced semiconductor packaging.